 7. Dongguk University

-Why it stands out: Dongguk Business School combines AACSB-accredited quality with practical, globally oriented business training (including a Global MBA designed for international students).
+Why it stands out: Dongguk Business School combines AACSB-accredited quality with practical, globally oriented business training, including MBA pathways for international and globally minded students.

-Dongguk Business School earned AACSB accreditation in 2012, just five years after launching its accreditation preparation program, and it continues to emphasize innovation-driven business education and student development through diverse learning experiences.
-At Dongguk University, students can pursue undergraduate and graduate options in areas like finance and business administration, with MBA pathways (including a Global MBA for international students) and hands-on exposure through opportunities such as internship-based learning and real-world business projects.
+Dongguk Business School earned AACSB accreditation in 2012, five years after launching its accreditation preparation program, and it continues to emphasize innovation-driven business education and student development through diverse learning experiences.
+At Dongguk University, students can pursue undergraduate and graduate business options, including MBA pathways, with hands-on exposure through opportunities such as internship-based learning, field experience, case discussions, and real-world business projects.

 “Dongguk’s business school is AACSB-accredited… very strong in practical learning, international projects, and exposure to real-world business cases.”